Hpollard003/Wanderlust/README.md

 ## Description

-Create Digital Travel Journals to keep track of your adventure and share them with friends.
+Create Digital Travel Journals to keep track of your adventures and share them with friends.

 ## Requirements